 Kingston Fortifications National Historic Site from the Canadian Register of Historic Places

 Forts of Eastern Lake Ontario by Pete Payette

 Frontenac (National Historic Site)

 A French log fort originally called Fort Cataraqui.
 It was renamed and rebuilt with stone in 1675.
 The French had three outer earthwork batteries in 1755 - 1758.
 They were abandoned to the British.
 The British captured and destroyed the fort in August 1758, using one of the French outerworks as a three-gun seige battery, and also building an additional two-gun seige battery.
 The British enlarged and rebuilt the fort in 1783.
 It was renamed Tête de Pont Barracks in 1789.
-The current post was originally built from 1819 - 1824.
-The Officers' quarters (1827), enlisted men's barracks (1827), mess hall / barracks (1847), and the Commissariat Storehouse (1820) are still extant, as well as several modern buildings.
+The current post was built from 1819 - 1824.
+The Officers' quarters (1827), enlisted men's barracks (1827), mess hall / barracks (1847), and the Commissariat Storehouse (1820) are still extant, as well as several modern buildings built to replicate the period architecture.
 The foundation ruins of the original French fortress have been partially excavated at Ontario Street and Place d'Armes, and also in the center garden of the new compound.
 The new post was renamed again in 1939 back to the original French name.
-It is now home to the Canadian Land Force Command and Staff College, since 1947.
+It is now home to the Canadian Army Command and Staff College, since 1947.
 See also Historic marker

 Fort Henry (National Historic Site)

 (1812 - 1891) FORT WIKI